Home

 Figure E: Vertical distance to the closest non-transparent pixel above

 Now let’s use these values to compute the actual vertical distance.
-This can be achieved by iterating from bottom to top, and for each pixel in the column: - if the vertical distance is higher then the pixel below, then set it to 1 + vertical distance of pixel below
+This can be achieved by iterating from bottom to top, and for each pixel in the column: - If the vertical distance is higher than the pixel below, then set it to 1 + vertical distance of pixel below

 figure